linnenschmidt/SlmQueueDoctrine/README.md

 #### Starting a worker
 Start a worker that will keep monitoring a specific queue for jobs scheduled to be processed.
 This worker will continue until it has reached certain criteria (exceeds a memory limit or has processed a specified number of jobs).

-`php index.php queue doctrine <queueName> --start`
+`php index.php queue doctrine-odm <queueName> --start`

 A worker will exit when you press cntr-C *after* it has finished the current job it is working on.
 (PHP doesn't support signal handling on Windows)

-*Warning : In previous versions of SlmQueueDoctrine the worker would quit if there where no jobs available for processing.
-That meant you could savely create a cronjob that would start a worker every minute.
-If you do that now you will quickly run out of available resources.

-Now, you can let your script run indefinitely.
+You can let your script run indefinitely.
 While this was not possible in PHP versions previous to 5.3, it is now not a big deal.
 This has the other benefit of not needing to bootstrap the application every time, which is good for performance.
 *